 First British online education provider enters the Metaverse

-Female founded, EdTech Disrupter, Sophia Technologies begins to shape education in the Metaverse in the Ethereum blockchain-based Somnium Space
+Female founded EdTech disruptor, Sophia Technologies, begins to reimagine education in the Ethereum blockchain-based Somnium Space Metaverse.

 The future of education is Now.
 Immersive experiences, made possible by the Metaverse's virtual nature, allows children to learn without realising it - this is the Holy Grail of education.”LONDON, UNITED KINGDOM, February 28, 2022 /EINPresswire.com/ -- - A world where students develop their learning in the Ethereum blockchain-based Somnium Space -